Matthew, one of Jesus’ disciples, tells us that . . .

- . . . some things hard to understand, which untaught and unstable people twist to their own destruction, as they do also the rest of the Scriptures.”
+some things hard to understand, which untaught and unstable people twist to their own destruction, as they do also the rest of the Scriptures.”

 That, unfortunately, is what false teachers do.
-They twist the Scriptures and create man made religions and gods that cannot save and will not be able to offer any help to anyone on the Day of Judgment.
+They twist the Scriptures and create man made religions that are leading people down a wide path to destruction.

 In this passage, Jesus is speaking on the Mount of Olives about end-time events and His Second Coming to the Earth, and He says: